phrayse/COS30020-JobPostingBoard/README.md

-# 23tp1awd2
+# COS30020 Advanced Web Development Assignment 2: System Development project 1
-COS30020 Advanced Web Development Assignment 2: System Development project 1
+### Job Posting System
 **Grade received: 92/100.**
 -3 points for no CSS stylesheet;
 -5 points for not implementing the cut-off date on search results.